openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 - Remove the necessity to make changes in "openshift/api", "openshift/library-go" and dependant infrastructure-related components during basic cloud-provider integration with OpenShift
 - Make a cloud provider integration process more accessible and simple to external contributors as well as for RH engineers
 - Provide an overview of projected changes to affected components that will be planned for a later phase of development
-- Introduce a somewhat "neutral" platform type, which would serve as a signal about an underlying, but generic, cloud-provider presence
+- Introduce a somewhat "neutral" platform type, which would serve as a signal about an underlying generic cloud-provider presence

 ### Non-Goals